Skip To Main Content

 Science Fair

 Our annual Science Fair gives students a chance to develop a science project from start to finish in a noncompetitive environment.
 Students in senior kindergarten through sixth grade choose a topic to research and then create an experiment around it, following the scientific method.
 The students present their findings to fellow students, teachers, and parents.
-Recent projects explored wind power, the physics of basketball, and how fruit decays.

 As they work on their Science Fair projects, students hone research skills and develop a keen understanding of the scientific principals governing the world.
 Presenting their findings helps students refine their public speaking abilities.
 The Science Fair has become a highlight of the year for the entire City Day community.